-I am primarily interested in the expression of grief that in losing a loved one, the bereaved lost a part of themself.
+My dissertation is on the expression of grief that in losing a loved one, the bereaved lost a part of themself.
 Call this 'the grief utterance'.
 Despite the work that metaphysicians have done on parthood and persons, few have considered whether there is a true sense in which one person is part of another.
 However, it seems as though no person is ever part of another in the same way that a leaf is part of a tree, or roof is part of a house.
 Still, I take it that the grief utterances are so widespread because they resonate so well with the phenomenology of grief.
 One possible explanation for this is that the utterances report something true.
 I identify two constraints on how to approach the question of what, if anything, makes such utterances true, and argue that these constraints leave us with two possible answers: either accept a view according to which two individuals may be parts of a plural person, to which each is identical; or accept a view according to which the practical identity of each individual is bound to a plural person, and so bound to the other.

 Works in Progress